How to Open an Adult Guardianship Case

 Guardianship cases can be difficult to navigate on your own.
 There are many court rules and requirements you must follow to succeed in a guardianship case.
 If you do not follow the rules and requirements, your case could be delayed or even dismissed!

 Before filing for guardianship, read through every article in the Guardianship Overview section of this website so you understand the concepts involved.
-The Free Guardianship Class is also a wonderful resource to learn the basics of guardianship law and court procedure.
 If you decide you need legal help, you can find out where to get legal assistance by visiting Lawyers & Legal Help.